Silver drummer: Habitat and biology

 The silver drummer is occasionally recorded as solitary individuals but normally congregates in large schools, these may be mixed with other species dependent on location.
 The mixed schools may include with K. gladius and K. bigibbus in Western Australia or just with K. bigibbus in eastern Australia and northern New Zealand.
 Its diet is mainly composed of phaeophytes, typically Ecklonia radiata, and rhodophytes.
 K. sydneyanus has a highly vascularised hing gut chamber, which is separated by a sphincter.
 This is where the majority of microbial fermentation occurs.
 The microbial fermentation allows the fish to properly digest phaeophytes.

 Fisheries

 The silver drummer is regarded as a fish which puts up a good fight when caught by the angler and is therefore popular.
 However, most people consider its flesh to be inedible.

 Species description

-The silver drummer was first formally described as Pimelepterus sydneyanus in 1886 by the Brtitish-German ichthyologist and herpetologist Albert Günther (1830-1914) with the type locality given as Port Jackson, New South Wales.
+The silver drummer was first formally described as Pimelepterus sydneyanus in 1886 by the British-German ichthyologist and herpetologist Albert Günther (1830-1914) with the type locality given as Port Jackson, New South Wales.